-Batteries are a core enabling technology in the transition towards a fossil-free society, from supporting renewable power generation and industry systems to the transport sector.
-In fact, some studies even estimate that batteries can help address more than threequarters of global CO_2 emissions [1].
-Whether this is an overly optimistic estimate or not, the demand for batteries is nevertheless predicted to grow substantially over the coming decade enabling rapid growth in the global battery industry.
+atteries are a core enabling D technology in the transition towards a fossil-free society, from supporting renewable power generation and industry systems to the transport sector.
+In fact, a Swedish electric vehicle (EV) emits 83% less CO2 emissions than a petrol driven car [1].
+Whether or not this is an overly optimistic estimate, the demand for batteries is predicted to grow substantially over the coming decade, resulting in rapid growth in the global battery industry.
 The European battery market is expected to grow from 30-50 GWh in 2020 to 400-1000 GWh in 2030 [2].
-So far, the transport sector has been the main driving force behind this growth with the most common battery chemistry being lithiumion.
+So far, the transport sector has been the main driving force behind this growth with the most common battery chemistry being lithium-ion.
 As most lithium-ion batteries used in Europe today are produced in Asia, there is a strong incentive to create a European battery value chain, from an economic, environmental, and social standpoint.
 The European Union (EU) is forecasted to become the second-biggest global market for batteries and battery production [3].

-Additionally, a significant amount of the world's electric vehicle (EV) batteries is produced in China, using scarce raw materials sourced in ethically conflicting parts of the world.
+Additionally, a significant amount of the world's EV batteries is produced in China, using scarce raw materials sourced in ethically conflicting parts of the world.
 Furthermore, the EU has provided an initial proposal to ensure a sustainable battery value chain [4] - which is expected to drive the market and demand for related competences and labour.

 Today's global battery value chain is neither sustainable nor circular.
 As most battery chemistries (such as lithium-ion batteries) are made up of several scarce materials, contributing to high environmental impact, it is critical to ensure that the new European battery value chain is established in accordance with principles of the circular economy and net zero emissions.
-A move towards a circular economy could not only relieve the pressure on the environment but also provide substantial social and economic benefits such as improved security of material supply, increased competitiveness, stimulate innovation, and create jobs [5].
+A move towards a circular economy could not only relieve the pressure on the environment but also provide substantial social and economic benefits such as improved security of material supply, increased competitiveness, stimulate innovation, and job creation [5].
 A circular transition would also have positive ripple effects for the battery value chain.
-Fraunhofer estimated that for each GWh produced there will at least be 100 direct jobs and 300 indirect jobs connected to the battery value chain [2].
+Fraunhofer estimates that for each GWh produced there will at least be 100 direct jobs and 300 indirect jobs connected to the battery value chain [2].
 According to the European Battery Alliance (EBA), Europe will need to upskill and reskill 800,000 workers by 2025 to achieve its aim of the green shift and meet demands of the growing battery value chain.
 The sheer volume and competence need in such a short time, is a first for Europe's education and training ecosystem.
-The industry is estimated to create 4 million jobs for an annual value creation of \in 250bn, by 2025.
+The industry is estimated to create 4 million jobs for an annual value creation of €250bn, by 2025.
 With the forecasted increase in demand for batteries and workforce in the coming decades, this is an ideal opportunity for the Nordic countries to leverage their collective strengths and secure a strong foothold in the emerging European battery value chain.
-A circular transition would also have positive ripple effects for the battery value chain.
-Fraunhofer estimated that for each GWh produced there will at least be 100 direct jobs and 300 indirect jobs connected to the battery value chain [2].